Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coordinate thorough treatment

-Regarding this issue, Mr. Le Thanh Binh - Deputy Head of the Department of Fisheries further explained: “Previously, before Decree 38, localities could handle vessels that lost VMS connection through technical equipment.
+Regarding this issue, Mr. Le Thanh Binh - Deputy Head of the Fisheries Sub-Department further explained: “Previously, before Decree 38, localities could handle vessels that lost VMS connection through technical equipment.
 However, currently the Ministry of Agriculture and Rural Development has not issued detailed instructions to concretize this decree, so localities are confused and hesitant to handle it because there is no basis for "cold fines" and according to regulations, a record must be made within 3 days, which is very difficult because fishing vessels are operating at sea.
-In particular, currently the loss of VMS connection due to unstable equipment quality and satellite transmission accounts for 50%.
+In particular, currently the loss of VMS connection due to equipment quality and unstable satellite transmission accounts for 50%.
 Therefore, requiring ship owners to report to the monitoring center 4 times/day is not feasible.
-In particular, the number of fishing vessels that lose connection for more than 6 hours a day is too large, with over 100 vessels a day, and most of the faults are not due to ship owners or captains but to equipment, so it is very difficult to handle”.
+In particular, the number of fishing vessels that lose connection for more than 6 hours a day is too large, some days there are over 100 vessels and most of the faults are not due to ship owners or captains but to equipment, so it is very difficult to handle”.

 What is the-cruise-monitoring-device-installed-on-a-fishing-boat-anh-nl-.jpg

-Currently, VMS connection loss due to unstable equipment quality and satellite transmission accounts for 50%.
+Currently, VMS disconnection due to unstable equipment quality and satellite transmission accounts for 50%.
 Photo: N.Lan

 In order to increase sanctions for violations of the law in the fisheries sector, last April, the Government issued Decree No. 37 and Decree No. 38 regulating administrative sanctions for violations in the fisheries sector.
 This is one of the reasons why the EC postponed the inspection and removal of the IUU “yellow card” from May to October 2024 to have time to consider how Vietnam implements these decrees in practice…